-The advantage: This method represents an effective and balanced way to avoid disregarding any opponent muscles.
+This method represents an effective and balanced way to prevent neglection of any opponent muscle.

-For example, while the biceps is being exercised, triceps gets stretched and the same applies the other way around.
+To illustrate, while the biceps is being exercised, triceps gets stretched and vice versa.

-Therefore, you can even further shorten the breaks between sets and thereby enhance your metabolism.
+Therefore, you can even further shorten the breaks between sets and thereby sky-rocket your metabolism.

-If you really want to go for the best and push yourself to the limit, you can combine more than just two exercises in a row.
+If you really want to go all in and push yourself to the limit, you can combine more than just two exercises in a row.

-The intensity is correspondingly high and demands a lot from your body and mind.
+The intensity is correspondingly tremendously elevated and demands a lot from both your body and mind.

-This superset is more suited for advanced athletes rather than bloody beginners.
+This superset variation is more suited for advanced athletes rather than bloody beginners.

-But still, if you’re a beginner with a good physical condition you may also dare to use combined supersets but obviously with less weight.
+Yet, if you’re a beginner with good overall physical condition you might also dare to use combined supersets, but obviously with less weight.

 The advantage: Above all, the time savings.
-You can complete a full body workout in one session.
+You can complete a full body workout in one relatively quick session.

 If you also reduce the breaks between overall sets to a minimum, you stimulate your metabolism particularly strong.

 For example, you could do a pair of exercises (e.g. legs and abs) three times in a row without a break and just allow yourself to rest before the next pair of exercises.